jared-hughes/svgToDesmos/README.md

 Skip the first two steps if you are not working from a font file.

-1. Download a font as a TTF file
+1. Download a font as a TTF file (there's many websites for this, or you can google something like "Symbola Font TTF")
 2. Convert the font to an SVG file using [Convertio](https://convertio.co/ttf-svg/) (I have not tested other services, but Convertio uses FontForge, which seems to be a fairly standard program)
 3. After installing the TamperMonkey browser extension, install this userscript by opening [the latest release](https://github.com/jared-hughes/svgToDesmos/releases/latest/download/svgToDesmos.user.js) then clicking <kbd>Install</kbd>.